Phil Collins: Drumming and influence

 Modern Drummer readers voted for Collins every year between 1987 and 1991 as Pop/Mainstream Rock drummer of the year.
 In 2000, he was voted as Big Band drummer of the year.
 In 2012, he was inducted into the Hall of Fame.

-In addition to Buddy Rich and Ringo Starr, Collins cited Billy Cobham, Charlie Watts, Keith Moon, John Bonham, Chester Thompson, Tony Williams, and Steve Gadd as influences on his drumming.
+In addition to his earliest influences such as Buddy Rich and Ringo Starr, Collins has cited Billy Cobham, Charlie Watts, Keith Moon, John Bonham, Tony Williams, Airto Moirea, Roger Powell, Ginger Baker, Sonny Payne, and Elvin Jones as drumming influences.

 Equipment

 Collins used Gretsch Drums from 1983 onward.

 A left-handed drummer, Collins used Gretsch Drums, Noble & Cooley solid snare drums, Remo heads, Sabian cymbals and his signature Promark sticks.
 Past kits he used were made by Pearl and Premier.

-Other instruments associated with Collins's sound (particularly in his post-1978 Genesis and solo career) include the Roland TR-808 and Roland TR-909 drum machines, the Simmons SDS-V electronic drum set, and the LinnDrum drum machine.
+Other instruments associated with Collins's sound (particularly in his post-1978 Genesis and solo career) include the Roland TR-808 and Roland TR-909 drum machines, the Simmons SDSV electronic drum set, and the LinnDrum drum machine.
 Collins also used a Roland CR-78 drum machine, Sequential Circuits Prophet-5 synthesizer, the Fender Rhodes and Yamaha CP-70 electric pianos, and a vocoder for his voice on "In the Air Tonight".
 He used electronic instruments by Korg including the Wavestation, the Karma and the Trinity.